Toad the Wet Sprocket: Full-time reunion, return to recording, New Constellation, and Starting Now (2009–present)

 In 2014, Toad the Wet Sprocket resumed touring and opened a number of shows for Counting Crows.
 They showcased some of the new material from New Constellation, the Kickstarter-funded album, including "California Wasted" and the album's title track while playing a number of their earlier hits.
 During summer 2015, the band went on tour with fellow '90s acts Smash Mouth and Tonic.
 The band released an EP called Architect of the Ruin on June 16, 2015.

 In 2018, Toad the Wet Sprocket announced that they had reissued their albums fear and Dulcinea on a deluxe remastered vinyl LP available through their online store.
 The same year, they also released a limited deluxe 5-LP box set of colored vinyl for their albums fear, Dulcinea and Acoustic Dance Party.

 In a January 2020 interview with ChicagoNow, Glen Phillips stated that "Toad has started recording again."
 In addition, he confirmed the band's first official lineup change, and that drummer Guss had left the band on good terms.
 Previous occasional touring member Josh Daubin replaced Guss, supporting the band on tours from 2017 through 2022 and also appearing on the 2021 album Starting Now.
 Carl Thomson took Daubin's place and has been drumming on tour since 2023.

 On September 25, 2020, they released a new song titled "Starting Now", followed by another new song "Old Habits Die Hard" on October 23, from their album, Starting Now, released on August 27, 2021.
+The album featured the song "Transient Whales".
+Glen Phillips has stated that the song is about starting the post-divorce chapter of his life.

 In 2025, Toad the Wet Sprocket headlined the Good Intentions Tour with The Jayhawks, KT Tunstall, Sixpence None the Richer, and Vertical Horizon.
 They released acoustic versions of their hits in the lead-up to a new album release later in the year.

+The band's most recent album, Rings: The Acoustic Sessions, was released in 2026, reimagining songs spanning their career in an unplugged format.
+The album was released to celebrate their 40th Anniversary as a band.
+The limited edition pre-order of the album includes a bonus EP on vinyl with tracks not featured on the album, it sold out in its first day on sale.
+The album received acclaim from publications including Americana UK, Glide, and At the Barrier.